jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 ```
 docker container run demo
 ```
-In the second case, the arguments specified in the CMD are appended to the ENTRYPOINT
+In the second case, the arguments specified in the .html are appended to the ENTRYPOINT

 # HEALTHCHECK Instruction
 ```
-HEALTHCHECK [opitons] CMD <command>
+HEALTHCHECK [opitons] .html <command>
 HEALTHCHECK NONE
 ```
 instruction defines command to test container health.